 An ecopoet, author, socially engaged artist and nature educator who offers an online mentoring programme, Wild Ways to Writing, and collaborates in ecologically oriented community-wide projects.

-Helen Moore is a British ecopoet, socially engaged artist and writer.
+Helen Moore is a British ecopoet, socially engaged artist, writer, and Nature connector who lives in North Dorset.

-She has published three ecopoetry collections, Hedge Fund, And Other Living Margins (Shearsman Books, 2012), ECOZOA (Permanent Publications, 2015) -- acclaimed by John Kinsella as ‘a milestone in the journey of ecopoetics’ -- and The Mother Country (Awen Publications, 2019) exploring aspects of British colonial history.
+She has published three ecopoetry collections, Hedge Fund, And Other Living Margins (Shearsman Books, 2012), ECOZOA (Permanent Publications, 2015), acclaimed by the Australian poet John Kinsella as ‘a milestone in the journey of ecopoetics’, and The Mother Country (Awen Publications, 2019) exploring aspects of British colonial history.

 Helen was the first member to feature her work as part of the ClimateCultures Quarantine Connection series.
 We shared the video of her reading her poem Ice, an Elegy, on Day 1 of the 40-day series.